Who’s Really the Best “Potter” DADA Teacher?

 Snape’s knowledge of the Dark Arts was undeniable, comparable to that of many of the best wizards in Britain.
 If he had applied himself differently in his teaching efforts, he easily could have soared to the top, but Snivellus’s treatment of students often stopped them from learning.
 His bad habits from his days as Potions Master continued into his time in the DADA post and prevented his class from getting much more than a baseline education.

 The last Defense Against the Dark Arts teacher before Lord Voldemort’s fall, Amycus Carrow was surprisingly proficient as a teacher.
-Of course, his torturing of students was slightly problematic, but Carrow was able to teach high-level Dark magic to the pupils he didn’t shackle.
+Of course, his torturing of students is slightly problematic, but Carrow is able to teach high-level Dark Magic to the pupils he doesn’t shackle.
 He even presumably taught Vincent Crabbe to use the incredibly advanced and powerful Fiendfyre.
 That has to count for a lot.